Children are great imitators, so let’s give them something great to imitate (Anonymous)

 There is a shared responsibility with partners from the public, private, health professional and non-governmental sectors to address this problem.

 Through a common interest in promoting healthy active children in Saskatchewan, a partnership of organizations and individuals was created in 2006.
-They received funding from the Saskatchewan Community Initiatives Fund, Physical Activity Grant to conduct pilot projects in both French and English childcare centers.
+They received funding from the Saskatchewan Community Initiatives Fund, Physical Activity Grant to conduct pilot projects in both French and English childcare centres.
 These pilots gave insight into the barriers and facilitators to physical activity and healthy eating.

 Healthy Start/Départ Santé